-How to Recognize RSV and Other Respiratory Infections
+How to Recognize the Warning Signs of RSV

 By Purvi Parikh, MD

 Respiratory viruses are common in children under 5, particularly those who attend daycare or are exposed to tobacco smoke.
-Most cases are mild, but for some children, an ordinary cold or flu can quickly turn into asthma, RSV or pneumonia that requires ER treatment or hospitalization.
+Most cases are mild, but for some children, an ordinary cold or flu can quickly turn into respiratory syncytial virus (RSV), asthma or pneumonia that requires ER treatment or hospitalization.

 Here’s how it happens: